 As a member of the Georgia Bulldogs football team, Walker put together arguably the greatest career by a running back in college football history.
-The following were the records Walker owned when he left Georgia after three seasons for the USFL.
-His ranking as it stands today is in parenthesis:
+The following were the SEC records Walker owned when he left Georgia after three seasons for the USFL.
+His rankings as they stands today are in parenthesis:

 Career Rushing Attempts: 994 (Still the record)

 At SEC Media Days, the 1982 Heisman Trophy winner shared the story of not only how he ended up in Athens in the first place, but how he nearly skipped football altogether to serve in the United States military.